A LIST OF KNOWN MUSIC ROLLS

 March

 NOTE: Not a Wurlitzer roll.
-Tunes 1-2 arranged by Art Reblitz and repeated as tunes 3-4 to fill out the roll.
-Tune 5 is taken from another roll.
+Tunes 1 and 2 were arranged by Art Reblitz and repeated as tunes 3 and 4 to fill out this roll.
+Tune 5 is borrowed from an original Wurlitzer roll.